madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 [a Gist](https://gist.github.com/madsbuch/12043c4ad1c1fd0a80008ffb443e29d7).

 # Proofs and Programming
 First, what is a proof?
-A proof is an inhibitor of a proposition.
-A proposition is said to be true, if there exists any such inhibitor.
+A proof is a series of deductive arguments, such that the proposition is justified.
 This might seem quite abstract, so let us look at a concrete example using the Peano naturals for representing natural numbers.